• Ntc

 Telegram app ban in Nepal | Current status possibility of an unban

-So, the imitation could have been done through a continuous approach toward negotiation rather than multiple ultimatums.
+So, the initiation could have been done through a continuous approach toward negotiation rather than multiple ultimatums.
 It’s almost turning out to be like who needs the other most.
 But it doesn’t reflect positively on Nepal government.

 Our two pence